lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 - Improve vault health when the effective reserve (total value minus liability) falls below the desired level
 - Handle forced rebalancing when the effective reserve breaches the Force Rebalance Threshold (FRT)
 - Manage collateral to maintain the minimum locked value during slashing events
+- Reduce stETH redemption obligations (if assigned to the vault)

 #### Oracle reports